-Unfortunate events like a sports injury or car accidents can also trigger the onset of fibromyalgia.
+Unfortunate events like a sports injury or car accidents can also trigger the onset of FM.

-Although depression, anxiety and other mood disorders may not directly cause fibromyalgia, they often co-exist with the condition.
+Although depression, anxiety and other mood disorders may not directly cause FM, they often co-exist with the condition.

 Central sensitization is a condition that causes the central nervous system to be always in heightened reactivity.
 This is said to be the reason why fibromyalgia patients have increased sensitivity to pain.